Skip to main content Skip to footer site map

 Are You Following Proper Withholding Practices?

-Some benefits, such as cash bonuses, payments to employees of business expenses under a non-accountable reimbursement plan, or personal use of a company vehicle, are taxable compensation (called “supplemental wages”) to employees and are subject to withholding.
-Where supplemental wages are less than $1 million, there is a choice about withholding:
+Certain benefits like cash bonuses, non-accountable reimbursements, or personal use of a company vehicle are considered taxable compensation (called "supplemental wages") and are subject to withholding.

 How Do I Know What Benefits To Offer to Employees?